jjohare/minimoonoir/docs/phase-2.2-threading-summary.md

 ## Conclusion

-The quote/reply threading implementation provides a solid foundation for threaded conversations in Fairfield Nostr.
+The quote/reply threading implementation provides a solid foundation for threaded conversations in Minimoonoir Nostr.
 The implementation follows Nostr standards (NIP-10), integrates cleanly with existing components, and provides an intuitive user experience.

 All core files have been created and documented.
 Integration with existing MessageItem and MessageInput components is straightforward using the provided examples and documentation.